martinkean/Nga-Tipu-Aotearoa-HTML-CSS-Eleventy/src/plants/harakeke-flax.md

 image: /images/red-flax-flowers-phormium-tenax-1920.jpg
 imageAlt: Common flax/harakeke Image - Jimmy Johnson
 description: There are two identified species of flax in New Zealand - common flax (harakeke) and mountain flax (wharariki).
+introduction: We all recognise the tall, green, sword-like leaves of flax that can be found growing throughout New Zealand.
+Common flax is found throughout the country, especially in wet areas, while mountain flax is found both at higher altitudes and along exposed coastlines.
 ---

-We all recognise the tall, green, sword-like leaves of flax that can be found growing throughout New Zealand.

-Common flax is found throughout the country, especially in wet areas, while mountain flax is found both at higher altitudes and along exposed coastlines.

 ## Quick facts